steffbeckers/head-first-design-patterns/README.md

 The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.

 ### Command

+The Command Pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.